alexch/codelikethis/public/lessons/javascript/logic.md

 # LAB: Enemies List

-* Change `hello.js` so that it says "Go away!" if the user's name is any one of a number of evil names
+* Change `hello.js` so that it says 'Go away!' if the user's name is any one of a number of evil names
 * For instance, Darth Vader, Voldemort, Palpatine, Lex Luthor...
 * Bonus Challenge: don't let enemies sneak in even if they spell their names with capital letters, like `VolDeMort`